 - Supported the progression of neurodevelopment pathways

-- Being part of the decision making process - involvement on mental health governance, Programme Delivery Board, urgent care and primary care task and finish groups.
+- Being part of governance and decision making processed e.g. involvement in mental health governance, programme delivery board, urgent care and primary care task and finish groups

 - Presentations to the Mental Health System Strategy Board.

 What are the opportunities for people to get involved?